kochis/us-constituency-vector-tiles/README.md

-# US Constistuency Vector Tiles
+# US Constituency Vector Tiles

 This repo contains scripts for generating vector tiles of all US constituencies, based on data from [Who's On First](https://www.whosonfirst.org/).